 The Guidebook is a resource for local leaders looking to maximize impact of ARP funds and become better informed about ARP funds and potential investments.
 It is intended to support leaders at different stages of investment decision-making, including:

 - About the ARP Treasury Recovery Funds and the Guidebook: Overview of funds coming to Ohio and the process conducted by JobsOhio (slides 1-9)

-Readers should note that summarized Treasury guidance is current as of June 18, 2021, with select updates based on FAQs that were released since.
-Treasury has not yet issued the Final Rule regarding use of ARP funds.
-As the guidance is complex and evolving, local governments should consult the latest guidance (e.g., Final Rule when it is issued) and with their legal counsel as needed.
+Readers should note that summarized Treasury guidance is current as of January 6, 2022 following the release of the Final Rule, with select updates based on FAQs and an Overview of the Final Rule.
+As the guidance is complex and evolving, local governments should consult the latest guidance and with their legal counsel as needed.

 JobsOhio is grateful to the many leaders across the state who contributed to developing the Guidebook.
 With the right tools and well-resourced leaders, Ohio has an opportunity to further strengthen its economy and promote an inclusive, equitable recovery in our communities.

 Have questions?
 Contact our team to get answers.